 By Athena McKenzie / Photos by Janis Nicolay

 If decorating with colour seems a bold move, how about hiring your interior designer over the Internet?
-Maybe, but Anna Shetty knew Kyla Bidgood was the perfect match for her new house, purchased in Victoria while her family was still living in Ontario.
+Maybe, but Anna Shetty knew Kyla Bidgood of Bidgood and Co. was the perfect match for her new house, purchased in Victoria while her family was still living in Ontario.
 “Her esthetic seemed bright and fun but you could tell it was well-thought out design.”
 Shetty says.

 “I liked her fresh perspective, and I wanted that for our family home.”